Murder of Allen R. Schindler Jr.: Background

-Allen R. Schindler Jr. was born on December 13, 1969 in Chicago Heights, Cook County, Illinois to Dorothy Hajdys, now known as Clausen or Hajdys-Clausen, and Allen Schindler Sr. Schindler was from a naval family and was serving as a radioman on the amphibious assault ship USS Belleau Wood in Sasebo, Nagasaki.
+Allen R. Schindler Jr. was born on December 13, 1969, in Chicago Heights, Cook County, Illinois, to Dorothy Hajdys, now known as Clausen or Hajdys-Clausen, and Allen Schindler Sr. His parents divorced when he was four years old.
+Schindler was the third of four children and brought up in the Christian faith.
+He had two older sisters, Barbara and Kathy Eickhoff, and one younger half-sibling, William "Billy" Hajdys.
+Schindler came from a naval family; his grandfather served in World War II, and his stepfather survived the sinking of the USS Arizona at Pearl Harbor.
+Following in their footsteps, Schindler enlisted while in his junior year at Bloom High School.
+He graduated from Naval Station Great Lakes in November 1988.

+Schindler served in the Navy for four years (1988–1992) as a radioman on the USS San Jose, the USS Midway, and on the amphibious assault ship USS Belleau Wood in Sasebo, Nagasaki, where he was serving at the time of his death.

+In January 1991, Schindler was assigned to the USS Midway.
+The eleven months he spent aboard the ship were his happiest days in the Navy.
+Schindler received a patch for his involvement in the Desert Storm campaign.
+In December, Schindler was transferred to the USS Belleau Wood, and the harassment began almost immediately.
 According to several of his friends, Schindler had complained repeatedly of anti-gay harassment to his chain of command in March and April 1992, citing incidents such as the gluing-shut of his locker and frequent comments from shipmates such as "There's a faggot on this ship and he should die".
-Schindler had begun the separation process to leave the Navy, but his superiors insisted he remain on his ship until the process was finished.
-Though he knew his safety was at risk, Schindler obeyed orders.
+Schindler's complaints continued to go unanswered.
+By September, he had reached his breaking point and requested to see the captain, but his request was denied.
 While on transport from San Diego, California, to Sasebo, the USS Belleau Wood made a brief stop in Pearl Harbor, Hawaii.
 Afterward, en route to Japan, Schindler broadcast an unauthorized statement "2-Q-T-2-B-S-T-R-8" (too cute to be straight) on secure lines reaching much of the Pacific Fleet.

-When he appeared at captain's mast for the unauthorized radio message, he requested that the hearing be closed.
-It was open, with two hundred to three hundred people in attendance.
-Schindler was put on restrictive leave and was unable to leave the ship until a few weeks after arriving at Sasebo and four days before his death.
+On September 24, Schindler met with the Belleau Wood ship's executive officer.
+At the meeting and with the ship's chaplain present, Schindler formally declared he was gay and requested a transfer and discharge.
+Schindler also informed his commanding officer, Captain Douglas J. Bradt, and the ship's legal officer, Captain Bernard Meyer.
+He was told the processing of his discharge would take two weeks, but his superiors insisted he remain on his ship until the process was finished.
+Though he knew his safety was at risk, Schindler obeyed orders.
+The following day, Schindler was called to appear at captain's mast for the unauthorized radio message.
+He had requested that the hearing be closed for confidentiality, but Captain Bradt disregarded his request, and it was open, with two hundred to three hundred people in attendance.
+Schindler made no open admission of his homosexuality at the mast.
+Some shipmates took it as an invitation to harass him with impunity.
+Schindler's rank was reduced from RM1 to RM3, and he was placed on a thirty-day restriction aboard the ship.
+He was unable to leave the ship until a few weeks after arriving at Sasebo and four days before his death.

+In the last days of his life, Schindler held a leadership position on the Belleau Wood, where he taught self-defense and political activism.
+Schindler was befriended by three civilian entertainers working in Sasebo, who were subsequently instrumental in bringing details surrounding his murder to public attention.